swap357/blog/content/post/understand-your-real-estate.md

 Now, speaking of neatly separated, it's mostly KVM with hardware-assisted virtualization.
 KVM turns the Linux kernel into a hypervisor, enabling you to run multiple, isolated virtual machines (VMs) on a single physical server.

-This is the first command i run every time i log onto a new system-
+This might be the first command i run every time i log onto a new system -

 ```
 ubuntu@b2-7-us-west-or-1:~$ lscpu